 Welcome to Second Life, a podcast spotlighting successful women who've made major career changes—and fearlessly mastered the pivot.
 Hosted by Hillary Kerr, co-founder and chief innovation officer at Who What Wear's parent company, Clique Brands, each episode will give you a direct line to women who are game changers in their fields.
 Subscribe to Second Life on iTunes, and stay tuned—we'll be releasing new episodes on Mondays.

 Through connections with friends, Bronfman started deejaying at nightclubs in New York City but quickly burnt out on the all-nighters that put her love for cooking and working out on the back burner.
-Alas, there was a solution: She realized she could transition to deejaying fashion and corporate events, where she could maintain more reasonable hours than her at her nightclub gigs.
-It was during this time that Bronfman began to understand her worth and learned to stick up for herself—which, for her, involved creating an email address for a fake assistant named Virginia so she could negotiate rates without seeming like the "bad guy."
+Alas, there was a solution: She realized she could transition to deejaying fashion and corporate events, where she could maintain more reasonable hours.
+It was during this time that Bronfman began to understand her worth and learned to stick up for herself—which involved creating an email address for a fake assistant named Virginia so she could negotiate rates without seeming like the "bad guy."
 Brilliant, right?